-2020 2019
+2021 2020

-Accrued contractors' payables ₽36,442,493 ₽37,009,336
+Accrued contractors' payables ₱35,891,644 ₽36,442,493

-Accounts payable - trade 14,005,616 18,615,203
+Trade payables 15,679,953 14,005,616

-Accrued expenses 3,764,864 1,944,141
+Accrued expenses 15,842,149 3,764,864

-Retention payables (Note 26) 1,262,334 1,261,078
+Retention payables (Note 26) 2,996,364 1,262,334

-Government payables 644,988 1,351,991
+Government payables 942,085 644,988

-₽56,120,295 ₽60,181,749
+₽71,352,195 ₽56,120,295

 - Accrued contractors' payables represent accruals for billings of various contractors in relation to the Anuva and Althea Project.
 These accruals are reclassified to accounts payable once billings are actually received. - b.
 Accounts payable includes billings of various suppliers and contractors for liabilities incurred in relation to the project and office administrative functions.
 Accounts payable are noninterest-bearing with payment terms which are dependent on the suppliers' or contractors' credit terms, which is generally 30 to 60 days. - c.
-Retention payables represent the amount retained by the Group as security for any defects and damages on the construction of Anala arising from or due to faulty workmanship and/or defective contractorsupplied materials before the final acceptance of the Anala and the payment of the last billing.
-Retention payable is expected to be settled within the next financial year. - d.
+Accrued payables are liabilities incurred but not yet billed by the suppliers. - d.
+Retention payables represent the amount retained by the Group as security for any defects and damages on the construction of Anala arising from or due to faulty workmanship and/or defective contractor-supplied materials before the final acceptance of the Anala and the payment of the last billing.
+Retention payable is expected to be settled within the next financial year. - e.
 Government payables consist of mandatory contributions and payments to the Social Security System, Philippine Health Insurance Corporation, and the Home Development Mutual Fund, withholding tax payables and are remitted the month following the month of withholding.